Active vs. Passive Investment Management

 "A Random Walk Down Wall Street" Revisited

-Turning to Wikipedia for our definition, “The random walk hypothesis is a financial theory stating that stock market prices evolve according to a random walk (so price changes are random) and thus cannot be predicted.
-It is consistent with the efficient-market hypothesis (EMH).”
-EMH states that stock prices reflect all available information, making it impossible to beat the market consistently on a risk adjusted basis.
-I believe this effect has been made all the more potent with the advent of the information age, where all public information is available to everyone, almost instantaneously.
+By definition, the random walk hypothesis is a financial theory stating that stock market prices evolve according to random price changes and thus cannot be predicted.
+Malkiel’s theory aligns with the efficient-market hypothesis (EMH), which maintains that consistently outperforming the market is impossible.
+EMH also asserts that stock prices reflect all available information, making it extremely difficult to beat the market consistently on a risk adjusted basis.
+This has important implications for investors, suggesting that buying and holding a well-diversified portfolio may be a preferable long-term investment strategy.
+Indeed, this effect has been amplified by the advent of the information age, in which public information is available to everyone almost instantaneously.

-The active vs. passive management debate has raged for years, but fortunately there is a depth of empirical evidence to evaluate.
-S&P Dow Jones Indices, LLC publishes their SPIVA U.S. Scorecard annually, which compares active managers’ returns to those of the various S&P indexes.
-Table 1 below is extracted from the 2020 report highlighting 18 equity categories.
-The numbers in each row indicate the percentage of U.S. equity funds in each category unable to beat the appropriate benchmark index.
-There are five time periods indicated, covering the short and long term, all measured through year-end 2020.
-The results are both telling and rather consistent.
-Remember, the bigger the number in the table, the worse active managers did relative to the indexes (e.g. The first cell indicates 57% of all domestic [U.S.] funds underperformed the S&P Composite 1500 index return for the one-year period ended December 31, 2020).
+The active vs. passive management debate is nothing new, and fortunately there is ample empirical evidence to evaluate.
+S&P Dow Jones Indices, LLC publishes their SPIVA U.S. Scorecard annually, which compares active managers’ returns to those of the relevant S&P indices.
+Table 1 below, extracted from the 2024 report, highlights 18 equity categories.
+The numbers in each row indicate the percentage of U.S. equity funds in each category that were unable to beat the appropriate benchmark index.
+Six time periods are shown, covering short- and long-term horizons, all measured through year-end 2024.
+The results are both revealing and remarkably consistent.
+Higher numbers indicate poorer performance by active managers relative to the indices (e.g. In the first category, we see that approximately 79% of all domestic funds underperformed the S&P Composite 1500 index return for the one-year period ending December 31, 2024).

 Table 1 – Percentage of U.S. Equity Mutual Funds Underperforming S&P Index Return